 Put Together an HR Plan and Build Alliances

 Put together an HR plan.
 Share your HR plan with your boss to make sure this individual supports the goals and plans you are developing.
-She needs to agree with and support the plan for you to have any hope of succeeding.
-Good alliance building and succeeding in positive office politics makes the involvement of your boss in each step of your plans and implementation prudent.
+They need to agree with and support the plan for you to have any hope of succeeding.
+Good alliance building and succeeding in positive office politics make the involvement of your boss in each step of your plans and implementation prudent.

-Don’t be unrealistic in the goals you pursue in your first 90-120 days in your new HR department.
+Don’t be unrealistic in the goals you pursue in your first 90 to 120 days in your new HR department.
 Start early to help your manager understand when you believe you can achieve a particular step.
 Tradeoffs exist no matter the order of your priorities.
-You can’t do everything at once – though it may feel as if that is the expectation.
+You can’t do everything at once, though it may feel as if that is the expectation.

-This is why I am such a stickler for agreements, priorities, and gathering information.
-It is also better to have several early achievements than to start a number of initiatives and complete none.
+It is better to have several early achievements than to start a number of initiatives and complete none.
 You still have a job to do.
 You will spend time accomplishing the organization’s first goals and deliverables.
 You will see employees.
 You will pursue your individual onboarding plan.
 You will interact with the senior leaders and managers who will provide input to the goals and needs of the HR department.

 This roadmap should help you get started to form the basis of an HR department from scratch.
-You can use it to chart your course as you spend your first 90-120 days in your organization.
+You can use it to chart your course as you spend your first 90 to 120 days in your organization.
 Be kind to yourself and treat yourself gently and uncritically.
 It takes time and commitment to build an HR department from the ground up.
 You will succeed.